jakobo/docmq/README.md

 >
 > DocMQ is a good choice if you're looking for a document based message queue built around the visibility window.
 If you're someone who's frustrated that Amazon's SQS has a 15 minute maximum delay, or are trying to query Redis like it's a database, then this is probably the kind of solution you're looking for.
 DocMQ works with anything that holds and queries documents or document-like objects.
 >
+> DocMQ is also a strong choice when your messaging queue needs to care about time and time zones.
+When you want to "send a message at 4:00 am", it matters if you mean 4am in Los Angeles or 4am in Phoenix because only one of those locations implements Daylight Savings Time.
+DocMQ reduces the pain associated with figuring out if one day is `86400`, `90000`, or `85800` seconds in the future.
+>
 > **Why AVOID This** :grey_question:
 >
 > Simple.
 Performance.
 This kind of solution will never be as fast as an in-memory Redis queue or an event bus.
 If fast FIFO is your goal, you should consider BullMQ, Kue, Bee, Owl, and others.